art-den/dblib/README.md

 # dblib
 Simple C++ library to get access to different DBMSs.
 SQLite, Firebird and PostgreSQL are supported.
-Author compiles library by Visual Studio and tests it only usder Microsoft Widnows.
+Author compiles library by Visual Studio and tests it only under Microsoft Widnows.

 ## How to use
 Installation is not required.
 Add sources of library to you project.
 Support of C++17 for compiler is required